jsiegenthaler/hueget/README.md

 The following options are supported:
   -i, --ip      Philips Hue bridge IP address (required) -k, --key     Philips Hue API key (required)
-  -p, --port    port number to listen on (default 3000)
+  -p, --port    port number to listen on ("3000" by default)
 ```
 You must enter the options in the order -i, -k, -p